 Ing.
-Jerguš Tesák since a childhood was in close contact with a beautiful nature of Muránska planina National Park.
-Wish to learnt more about an interesting secret of nature around drive him to go study at the Faculty of ecology and environmentalism in Technical university in Zvolen, Slovakia.
-He was particularly interested in zoology of vertebrates mostly on the rare species connected to forest ecosystem – especially capercaillie.
+Jerguš Tesák has been in close contact with the beautiful nature of Muránska planina National Park since childhood.
+He had a wish to learn more about the secrets of nature, which drove him to study at the Faculty of ecology and environmentalism in Technical university in Zvolen, Slovakia.
+He was particularly interested in zoology of vertebrates, mostly on the rare species connected to forest ecosystems – especially capercaillie.

 During this time he cooperated with rangers of Muránska planina National Park and later on he become a zoologist in this park.
-Since then he spent lot of time in field to observe and monitor the wild populations of protected species, mostly focused on large carnivores and birds of prey.
-After four years, he decided to be more specialized on carnivores and he made his PhD at the Faculty of Natural Sciences in Mateja Bela University in Banska Bystrica, Slovakia.
+Since then he has spent a lot of time in the field to observe and monitor the wild populations of protected species, mostly focused on large carnivores and birds of prey.
+After four years, he decided to become more specialized on carnivores and he made his PhD at the Faculty of Natural Sciences in Mateja Bela University in Banska Bystrica, Slovakia.

-Currently he is working on lynx research in central part of Slovakia as a part of research team focused on large carnivores.
-Hand in hand he started to be more involved in wildlife observation tourism.
-His long-term vision is to see the area of Muránska planina National Park as a piece of wilderness offering wide spectrum of ecosystem services including opportunity for people tolerant, observe and enjoy this wild land.
-To more learnt about his vision can be read here: Muránska planina in 21. century
+Currently he is working on lynx research in the central part of Slovakia as a part of research team focused on large carnivores.
+Hand in hand with this he started to become more involved in wildlife observation tourism.
+His long-term vision is to see the area of Muránska planina National Park as a piece of wilderness offering a wide spectrum of ecosystem services, including the opportunity for people to observe and enjoy this wild land.
+To more learnt about his vision, please read: Muránska planina in 21st century